2011 Las Vegas mayoral election: Election results

 The election was held on April 5, 2011.
 Goodman won 37 percent of the vote, with Giunchigliani in second place, the latter candidate beating Brown by 15 votes.
 Because no candidate won more than 50 percent of the vote, a runoff election was held between Goodman and Giunchigliani on June 7, 2011.
 Goodman easily prevailed, winning 60 percent of the vote.
 Although Giunchigliani had the advantage of political experience, Goodman was a popular candidate for her personality, which was seen as a contributing factor in her victory.
 She spent $600,000 in advertising, and her husband also campaigned for her.

 Jobs and the economy were top issues in the election, and Goodman vowed to continue her husband's efforts to revitalize downtown Las Vegas.
 However, she dismissed suggestions that her candidacy was a way for her husband to continue serving through her: "I am very much my own person.
 I don't listen to him.
 He doesn't listen to me.
 We're very much individuals."

 Goodman took office on July 6, 2011.
-She was re-elected in the 2015 and 2019 mayoral elections, and is set to leave office in 2024, marking a 25-year legacy for the Goodmans in Las Vegas.
+She was re-elected in the 2015 and 2019 mayoral elections, and left office in 2024, marking a 25-year legacy for the Goodmans in Las Vegas.